Plumsail/forms-docs/SharePoint/how-to/flow.rst

 .. important:: Plumsail Forms connector submissions are licensed under |Public Web Forms license|, not SharePoint Forms license.

+Here you find instructions on how to create an automated flow using Plumsail Forms connector from scratch.
+You can also create the same flow from a |template0| and jump to :ref:`configure_email_PF` step.

 Configure the Flow
 ^^^^^^^^^^^^^^^^^^^^^^

-Here you find instructions on how to create an automated flow from scratch.
-You can also create the same flow from a |template0| and jump to :ref:`configure_email_PF` step.

-|

 Open |Microsoft Power Automate| page and go to *My Flows* → *New* → *Automated - from blank*.